 Collins was charged last week for allegedly giving nonpublic information on Innate Immunotherapeutics, where he was a board member while also serving in Congress, to his son.
 Collins learned Innate’s lone drug failed its clinical trial and allegedly told his son before the company announced the devastating news.
-Collins’s son and other family members then dumped Innate stock before it crashed after the news was public.
+Collins’s son and other family members then dumped Innate stock before it crashed when the news was made public.
 Collins, his son, and a third defendant have pleaded not guilty.
 Collins said he would not seek re-election in November.

 Collins still holds about 2.6 million shares of Innate, worth some $780,000 as of Monday.
 As recently as last month, Collins continued to introduce legislation that could help Innate, as he has done for the past several years.